Yauheniyaliashkevich/serverside-exercise/middletier/readme.md

 3. Run the command Remote - Containers Rebuild and Reopen in Container

 ## Running
 Run the task `run`.
-This will clean, install and run the tomee application with the code.s
+This will clean, install and run the tomee application with the code.
+Simply update the files and the task will rebuild the application and server.

 ## Debugging
-Run the task `debug` and launch the configuration `Debug (Attach) - Remote`
+Run the task `debug` the task will wait for you to connect by launching the configuration `Debug (Attach) - Remote`.
+Simply update the files and the task will rebuild the application and server, you will need to reconnect the `Debug (Attach) - Remote` run.

+## Running Tests
+1. Click on the test tube
+2. Click on any test's play button